 Current SEO tools are still very useful for optimization.
 But they’re often not end-to-end solutions.
 Content optimization software, in turn, provides a complete solution from conception to analyzing results.

-Tools like Moz and SEMRush offer powerful keyword research capabilities, but they don’t tackle the “topic” as much as they tackle the keyword.
+An SEO tool like Moz or SEMRush offers powerful keyword research capabilities, but they don’t tackle the “topic” as much as they tackle the keyword.
 That is, they lack the semantic analysis to finds the gaps you need to fill to truly master a topic.

 Conclusion: Is the Keyword Obsolete?